-The Group faces the risk that the funding position of its defined benefit pension schemes will deteriorate, requiring it to make additional contributions, adversely affecting its capital position.
-The Group maintains a number of defined benefit pension schemes for certain current and former employees.
-These defined benefit schemes were closed to future accruals from 31 December 2013.
+29 The Group is subject to the risk that the funding position of its defined benefit pension schemes could deteriorate, requiring it to make additional contributions schemes were closed to future accruals from 31 December 2013.
 In relation to these schemes, the Group faces the risk that the funding position of the schemes will deteriorate over the longer term.
 This may require the Group to make additional contributions above what is already planned to cover its pension obligations towards current and former employees.
 Furthermore, pension deficits as reported are a deduction from capital under CRD IV.
 Accordingly, any increase in the Group's pension deficit may adversely affect its capital position.
 There could also be a negative impact on industrial relations if the funding level of the schemes were to deteriorate.